Best daily deals

 SMS and MMS seem positively archaic by the standards set by today’s popular data-based messaging platforms.
 We’re spoilt for choice with advanced messaging features from the likes of WhatsApp, Telegram, Signal, and others.
 But thanks to RCS, you no longer have to sign up for a third-party messaging service to access features like read receipts and location sharing.

-Rich Communication Services, or RCS, is the evolution of traditional SMS and MMS.
-The standard embraces a range of modern features we've come to rely on from other messaging applications and rolls them all into a protocol that can be used on any smartphone that wants to support it.
+Rich Communication Services, or RCS, is the evolution of traditional carrier-based SMS and MMS.
+It embraces a range of modern features like read receipts, media, and encryption.
+RCS is a protocol that can be used on most Android smartphones, with the iPhone Messages app finally gaining support for it in late 2024.
 Keep reading to learn more.

 What is RCS messaging?